yuting-wei/DPLM/README.md

 ## Acknowledgements

 The code structure is inspired by [TempoBERT](https://github.com/guyrosin/tempobert/tree/main).
-The dataset is adapted from the [Ancient Chinese Corpus with Word Sense Annotation](https://github.com/iris2hu/ancient_chinese_sense_annotation).
+The eval datasets are adapted from the [Ancient Chinese Corpus with Word Sense Annotation](https://github.com/iris2hu/ancient_chinese_sense_annotation).
 We sincerely thank the authors of these projects for their contributions to the community.